 The perimeter buffer areas shown on the preliminary plat are currently forested.
-The stormwater pond adjacent to the Marvin Meacham property is shown to be outside of the perimeter buffer, however, the pond dam and associated easements are located within the buffer.
+The stormwater pond adjacent to the Marvin Meacham property is shown to be located outside of the perimeter buffer, however, the pond dam and associated easements are located within the buffer.
 The construction plan submitted as part of the preliminary plat application shows the grading that will be required in order for the dam and the embankments to be constructed.
 The stormwater wet pond construction specifications states that "no trees/shrubs of any type may be planted on the proposed dam embankment (fill areas)."
-Since the perimeter buffer will be required to be graded, the existing native vegetation removed, and no re-vegetating (except with grass) is allowed, it is staff's interpretation of the CCO that the intent of the perimeter buffer is not being met.
+Since the perimeter buffer will be required to be graded in order to construct the dam, the existing native vegetation removed, and no re-vegetating (except with grass) is allowed, it is staff's interpretation of the CCO that the intent of the perimeter buffer is not being met.
 Staff has brought this to the attention of the developer and has received a response from Nick Robinson, Attorney-at-Law.
 See attachment #3, item #7.
 Mr. Robinson's opinion is that easements, grading or maintenance access areas could be allowed in the 100' perimeter buffer and that those components are not considered part of a stormwater devise and should be allowed within a perimeter buffer.
 Staff asked Dan LaMontagne, Environmental Quality Director, to define a stormwater device/feature.
 In an e-mail dated 8/31/12, Mr. LaMontagne stated "I interpret a 'stormwater feature' to include the engineered structural components of the stormwater BMP and inspection and maintenance easements or access areas...."
-In an e-mail to Kevin Hamak, RLA, The

-John R. McAdams Co, Inc, dated November 8, 2007, Jason Sullivan (then Assistant Planning Director) stated that "the perimeter buffers are to remain undisturbed.
-All of the grading and components associated with the stormwater devices should be located outside of the perimeter buffer....."
+In an email to Kevin Hamak, RLA, The John R. McAdams Co, Inc, dated November 8, 2007, Jason Sullivan (then Assistant Planning Director) stated that "the perimeter buffers are to remain undisturbed.
+All of the grading and components associated with the stormwater devices should be located outside of the perimeter buffer...."
 See attachment # 2.

-Mr. Robinson stated in his e-mail that "grading and stormwater pond easements were allowed in the 100' perimeter buffer in Phase 5 N." Staff disagrees with that statement.
-During the final plat review for Phase 5 N. staff noted that the 100' perimeter buffer along the Meacham line was not shown on the plat and included that in the comments to the developer.
+Mr. Robinson stated in his e-mail that "grading and stormwater pond easements were allowed in the 100' perimeter buffer in Phase 5 N." During the final plat review for Phase 5 N., staff noted that the 100' perimeter buffer along the Meacham line was not shown on the plat.
+Review comments were given back to the developer.
 Item # 11 of those comments stated "Show 100' perimeter buffer along Marvin Meacham property line.
 All stormwater devices are to be located outside of perimeter buffers".
 The response from Grant Livengood, P. E., McKim & Creed was "100' perimeter buffer has been shown along the Meacham property.
 The use of existing vegetation and the planting of native species, if necessary, will preserve the intent of the buffer."
-The final plat was revised to show the stormwater pond location along with the associated easement outside the perimeter buffer.
-A small portion of the easement area did show as extending into the 100' foot buffer, but, no grading was shown and no other features, i.e., a dam or embankment was shown to be located within the perimeter buffer.
+The final plat was revised to show the stormwater pond location and the majority of the associated easement outside the perimeter buffer.
+A small portion of the easement area did show as extending into the 100' foot buffer, however, the grading and other features, i.e., a dam & embankment were shown to be located outside the perimeter buffer.
 See attachment #2.